Feodor Chaliapin: Later life

 Chaliapin toured Australia in 1926, giving a series of recitals which were highly acclaimed.
 Privately, Chaliapin's personal affairs were in a state of disarray as a consequence of the Russian Revolution of 1917.
 At first he was treated as a revered artist of the newly emerged Soviet Russia.
 However, the harsh realities of everyday life under the new regime, and the unstable climate which followed because of the ensuing Civil War, combined with, reportedly, the encroachment on some of his property by the Communist authorities, caused him to remain perpetually outside Russia after 1921.
-He still maintained, however, that he was not anti-Soviet.
 Chaliapin initially moved to Finland and later lived in France.
 Cosmopolitan Paris, with its significant Russian émigré population, became his base, and ultimately, the city of his death.
 He was renowned for his larger-than-life carousing during this period, but he never sacrificed his dedication to his art.

 Chaliapin's attachment to Paris did not prevent him from pursuing an international operatic and concert career in England, the United States, and further afield.
 In May 1931 he appeared in the Russian Season directed by Sir Thomas Beecham at London's Lyceum Theatre.
 His most famous part was the title role of Boris Godunov (excerpts of which he recorded 1929–31 and earlier).
 He is remembered also for his interpretations of Ivan the Terrible in Rimsky-Korsakov's The Maid of Pskov and Salieri in Mozart and Salieri, Mephistopheles in Gounod's Faust, Don Quixote in Massenet's Don Quichotte, and King Philip in Verdi's Don Carlos.